andreasgav/SeAC/README.md

 ### Classification Dataset labeling

-Unfortunately we do not provide other information apart from art genre of the painting and the artist that painted the artwork.
+We provide information for the art genre of the painting, the name of the painting and the artist that painted the artwork.
 In this particular work it was necessary to correctly mark the artworks in the fields of origin (artist) and the artistic style that are included.
 As the majority of the data comes from the WikiArt online repository, it was possible to easily identify the artist, as well as the artistic stream in which each work studied, as WikiArt provides the ability to search the total work of a artist based on different artistic styles.
 Obviously, this distinction made in the repository does notguarantee the validity of the result, so a further validation/examination of the labels was made based on our personal criterion for the correct labeling of the works used, to ensure the smallest possible amount of mislabelled data.
-Apparently, it is not possible to thoroughly control a sample of images that exceed 14000 in number.
-As this work was manual (Web scraping) this resulted to the limited availability of more information for each painting apart from painter and art class.
+Apparently, it is not possible to thoroughly control a sample of images that reaches 60000 in number.

 ### One-hot encoding